Cecilapp/PHPoole/README.md

 License
 -------

-PHPoole-library is free software distributed under the terms of the MIT license.
+PHPoole-library is a free software distributed under the terms of the MIT license.